suraj-singh12/Project-SearchEverywhere/README.md

 This is very powerful tool, as whenever you need to fetch a particular information from a file or a bunch of files, you can just give it a go and get exactly what you looking for without even opening any files.

 This works well with .txt, .odp, .odt, .pdf files as of now.
+A quick demo, showing working of this program is available [here](https://www.linkedin.com/posts/suraj-singh-5092_connections-stackoverflow-project-activity-6816378849006374912-awv_)

 ## Analogy